Burger King Israel: Initial run, 1993–2010

 Burger King first entered Israel in 1993, under the ownership of Yair Hasson, Meshulam Riklis and Kamor Motors.
 In 1998, Hasson and Riklis bought out Kamor for USD$14.8 million.
 In 2001 Hasson sold his share to Riklis, making Riklis the sole owner.

 Upon Hasson's departure, the company's management underwent several changes, including several new CEOs over the next few years.
 Each CEO tried to change the chain's strategy, all of which proved ineffective.
 Eventually, this led to the franchise's collapse after Burger King slowed down the deployment of its branches.
 In 2003, Burger King Israel had accumulated ₪98 million (US$27 million) in debt.
 Brothers Eli and Yuval Orgad bought the chain's fifty-six restaurants for ₪30 million (US$8.3 million).

+Burger King Israel was purchased by Orgad Holdings after declaring bankruptcy in 2005, the locations remained open.

-The owner of Burgeanch, Yossi Hoshinski, died of a heart attack in early 2008; shortly thereafter, Burgeranch entered bankruptcy.
+The owner of Burgeranch, Yossi Hoshinski, died of a heart attack in early 2008; shortly thereafter, Burgeranch entered bankruptcy.
 Orgad Holdings bought Burgeranch from bankruptcy for over NIS 100 million.
 In 2010, it was announced that Orgad Holdings would be re-branding its Burger King locations as Burgeranch.
 At the time the two chains were merged there were 55 Burgeranch locations and 52 Burger King locations, creating 107 locations in the country.